 Anonymity Does Not Determine Unreliability

 It is important to understand that there are 97 unnamed works of literature, from before Christ, all the way up to the twenty-first century.
 No serious historian has ever doubted the identity of these secular writings, or considered these works of literature invalid because the authors names were not attached.
 Only in the case of the four Gospels has this unmerited requirement been demanded of the text.
-If we used the same criteria asserted for the four Gospels, on every other ancient work of literature, very few could be validated as authentic.
-There is a tremendous bias applied to the surviving New Testament manuscripts that is not applied to any other ancient work of literature.
+If we used the same criteria demanded for the four Gospels, many other ancient works of literature would also fail to be validated as authentic.
+There is tremendous scrutiny applied to the surviving New Testament manuscripts that is not applied to any other ancient works of literature.

 Since we do not have the original autographs of the four Gospels, it is impossible to prove that the author’s did not attach their names to them.
 To state with certainty that this is true is simply a misrepresentation of the facts.

 Understanding that the New Testament and the Gospels of Jesus Christ were written and distributed so many times over the past 2,000 years it is not surprising that many did not have the author’s names.
 We see several cases of copyist errors in spelling, punctuation, and incomplete words in the copies that have survived.
 It is highly likely that in an attempt to distribute copies to other readers, the names of the Gospel authors were omitted as an oversight.
 If this happened only once, each subsequent copy afterwards would not have the author’s name.

 This is the likely reason that manuscript copies we have in later versions did not have the author’s name.

 According to Dr. Bart Ehrman, he writes with confidence that the original writers did not place their names on the four Gospels.
 It is for this reason that Dr. Ehrman states that we cannot know for sure who wrote them and therefore they are not reliable.